 Another Gen Z–Millennial difference is how they approach social media.
 We have read for years that Millennials’ high trust in complete openness online is a generational distinction.
 Their photos and comments document their every move and meal, every tattoo and thought, on Facebook, Instagram, and Twitter.

 In contrast, Gen Z is more cautious and prefers Snapchat and Vine.
 Snapchat has 200 million users, 71 percent of them under 25 years old; posted content disappears within seconds.
-Gen Z'ers like that.
-Vine has 40 million users and is most popular among 18-to-20 year-old.
-Vine lets users create six-second videos; Gen Z'ers like to share these on Twitter.
+Gen Zers like that.
+Vine has 40 million users and is most popular among 18-to-20-year-olds.
+Vine lets users create six-second videos; Gen Zers like to share these on Twitter.

-Nancy S. Ahlrichs is a business development consultant for FlashPoint, a global talent development consulting firm.
+Nancy S. Ahlrichs, SPHR, SHRM-SCP, is an author, columnist and national speaker.
+She is a Business Development Consultant for FlashPoint, a global talent development consulting firm.